woheller69/weather/README.md

 This application is forked from Privacy Friendly Weather (https://github.com/SecUSo/privacy-friendly-weather) a privacy friendly weather app.
 The original function has been modified to support the new OpenWeather One Call API, which provides a lot more features, like precipitation forecast for the next 60 minutes, hourly forecasts for the next 2 days, 8 day week forecasts, etc. In addition a rain radar functionality powered by RainViewer API (https://www.rainviewer.com/api.html) has been added.
 More weather categories were added, most images and icons were replaced.
 RadiusSearch now also shows the results on a map with weather icons.
 A chart showing forecasts with min/max temperature and precipitation for the next week has been added.
+In addition to the built in city list it is now also possible to use search-as-you-type location search via the photon API (https://photon.komoot.io) which is based on OpenStreetMap.

 There is also a new widget: